Stop the stigma. Get the facts.

 During your visits, your HIV healthcare provider will order laboratory tests to assess your overall health.
 These may include:

-- CD4 count: A CD4 count measures how well your immune system is working.
-A low CD4 count is indicative of a weakened immune system, which means you are more susceptible to opportunistic infections.
+- CD4 count: A CD4 count measures how well your immune system works.
+A low CD4 count indicates a weakened immune system, which makes you more susceptible to opportunistic infections.